evennia/evennia/docs/source/Tags.md

      # search for accounts
      accounts = evennia.search_tag_account("guestaccount")
 ```

+> Note that searching for just "furniture" will only return the objects tagged with the "furniture" tag that
+has a category of `None`.
+We must explicitly give the category to get the "luxurious" furniture.

 Using any of the `search_tag` variants will all return [Django Querysets](https://docs.djangoproject.com/en/2.1/ref/models/querysets/), including if you only have one match.
 You can treat querysets as lists and iterate over them, or continue building search queries with them.